sean-chen-102/tempo/README.md

 ## 3. Tests
 To run all of the functional and unit tests on the back end, run: `bundle exec rspec`

 After running these tests, you will also be able to see our code coverage percentage in the terminal.
 If you'd like to see a visualization of our code coverage, open up the folder in tempo/coverage and open the file index.html in a web browser.
 Our code coverage should be around ~99.82%.
+Alternatively, you can view our live code coverage on GitHub at: https://github.com/tempo169/tempo/blob/master/coverage/index.html

 You can also run some model-only unit tests on the back end through the command: `rake test:models`